 When writing your posts, keep in mind that your priority is to engage your readers.
 Therefore, write as naturally as possible, and include keywords where they make sense.
 Don't overdo it.

 7. Take The Time To Write Clear Blog Titles And Headings

-Your title is the first thing people see when landing on your blog post.
-It’s also the first thing search engines crawl to get an idea of what’s on the page.
+Your title is the first thing people see when landing on your blog post and it’s also the first thing search engines crawl to get an idea of what’s on the page.

 Thus, the title of your post is the single most important text element for SEO purposes.
 Try to work your keywords into your title (without letting it get awkwardly long or distracting).

 Depending on your blogging platform, your title and your first heading may be the same.
 On platforms where these differ, be sure to work keywords into your first heading as well, and utilize the proper HTML tagging (<title> and <H1>).

 Similarly, h2 and h3 tags (heading 2 and heading 3, respectively) also have some value for SEO, as well as for conversion and usability.
 Use these to break up the topics in your blog post to make it more readable (instead of using bold text), and, when possible, naturally work keywords into these headers as well.